dekaruntime/explorer/README.md

 # deka explorer

-The web explorer for [cqx](https://github.com/samifouad/cqx): a CodeQuality Score and a navigable map of a codebase.
+The web explorer that uses [cqx](https://github.com/samifouad/cqx) to generate a CodeQuality Score and a navigable map of a codebase.

-Astro with React islands and TypeScript.
+Stack: Astro with React islands and TypeScript.
 Static output — the whole site is a few files on a CDN, and the analysis runs in the visitor's browser rather than on a server.